14 Best Web Design Tools in 2024: Comparison Guide

 • Collaboration and feedback features for team projects

-Cons: Limited design capabilities compared to more advanced design tools, restricted features in the free version.
+Cons: Limited design features compared to more advanced design tools, with restrictions in the free version.

 Alternatives: Canva, VistaCreate, Piktochart (for infographics specifically).